 Ibstock Brick is also looking at this issue, according to Kevin Cheetham.
 “We have an active apprenticeship scheme and spend a lot of money on training our engineers to keep them up to date with technology,” he says.
 “I see procurement in many ways as a catalyst to bring in experts to go and talk to the guys at the coalface.

 “You say, ‘Look, you talk technical language because that’s not our language, but you can advise on a particular course of action that we could follow.’
 It’s then up to procurement to put the commercials for that in place to make sure that the relationship works for all sides.”

 Relating to the potential for technology to improve the MRO process, the conversation turned to another major procurement challenge that teams (and the engineers they work with) have to manage.
 According to the RS/CIPS research, the biggest day-to-day challenge the respondents faced is maintaining ageing assets.

-“Some of the assets we work with are 50, 60 years old,” says Dean Moult.
-“You might think, ‘why don’t we chuck it all away and buy new equipment?’
+“Some of the assets we work with were 50, 60 years old,” says Dean Moult.
+“You might think, ‘why didn't we chuck it all away and buy new equipment?’
 But it’s massive capex investment.

-“The lifetime of that investment cost is not available, so you’ve just got to keep these things going.”
+“The lifetime of that investment cost was not available, so you’ve just got to keep these things going.”